 Mollom is actively developed and maintained by Dries Buytaert, the founder and project lead of Drupal, and Benjamin Schrauwen.
-Mollom is currently used by more than 30,000 sites, including Sony, Adobe, LinuxJournal, Warner Bros Records, Netlog, NBC, and others.
+Mollom is currently used by more than 60,000 sites, including Sony, Adobe, LinuxJournal, Warner Bros Records, NBC, and others.
 Mollom has an average efficiency rate of 99.98% - which means that only 2 in 10,000 spam messages are not routinely caught by Mollom's filters.
-Since Mollom began operating, it has prevented almost 300 million spam posts from littering the web.
+Since Mollom began operating, it has prevented over 400 million spam posts from littering the web.
 Get the latest statistics at the Mollom scorecard.

 - Contact Mollom Support for issues pertaining to the Mollom service.